 FCRC Services & Programs

-The Aboriginal Hospital Liaison works with patients and families at the Alberta Children's Hospital.
+The Indigenous Hospital Liaison works with patients and families at the Alberta Children's Hospital.

 The Child & YoutH Interactive Media Program uses computers, video games, and other technology to support the care of children and families in the hospital.
 The program not only provides therapeutic play, but also enables youth and families to connect with school, friends and home.